Study Abroad in Oxford, England

 International Honors and social justice.

-IHON 257: The Human Experience: Human Rights, Compulsory Seminar (4 credits)
+IHON 257: Critical Perspectives on the Theory and Practice of Social Justice and Human Rights, Compulsory Seminar (4 credits)

 IHON 258: Self, Culture, and Society, Compulsory Seminar (4 credits)

 PHIL 287: Ethics, Law, and Conflict (w/Service Learning), Compulsory Seminar , Compulsory Seminar (4 credits)

 Independent Study 491:* Oxford Tutorial, Compulsory Seminar (4 credits) *Departmental credit may be arranged.

 Receive individual attention from a professor at Oxford Have the flexibility to design a curriculum suited to his or her academic requirements and interests Write and present weekly essays that form the basis of tutorial discussions Are graded by the same standards expected of degree candidates (i.e., grades are based on tutorial essays, tutorial discussions and sometimes written examinations) Learn more about Oxford

 Classes held at Regents Park College of the University of Oxford include:

 - Required seminars offered by the PLU site director